Family Care - IRIS 2.0 - ADRC are Changing Your Testimony is Vital

-The first Department of Health Services (DHS) Family Care - IRIS public hearing to hear from consumers and stakeholders regarding program changes has been set.
+The first Department of Health Services (DHS) Family Care - IRIS public is requesting testimony to hear from consumers and stakeholders regarding program changes.
 Don't miss this opportunity to have input and be heard about what is important to you.
-There are a number of ways to share your testimony and it will be accepted until Sunday, October 11, 2015.
-Go to the Advocacy page for more details about how you can participate and about the budget changes that may affect you.
+The budget - Act 55 has dramatic changes in store for these programs such as moving from a local model for ADRCs to regional consortiums or one state-wide entity.
+Same with Family Care and IRIS from the eight non-profit MCOs to for-profit Integrated Health Agencies (IHAs) operating in five regions or one IHA operating state-wide.
+DHS is charged with providing a concept paper on how these changes will be implemented.
+Your input is vital to assure that seniors, adults with disabilities, and their caregivers needs and personal choices are not lost.
+There are a number of ways to share your testimony and it will be accepted until Friday, October 30, 2015.
+Go to the Advocacy page for more details about how you can participate and about the budget changes that may affect you or someone you care for.
+Brown County Memory Cafe Opens!

 Come down and see the ADRC newly remodeled Addlife/Welcome Center.
 The remodeling, a result of years of planning and input from consumers and accessibility experts.
 The goal was a welcoming, comfortable environment for everyone, whatever their "abilities" are.
 Many new accessibility features were incorporated into the plan.
 Read about our new additions/accessibility features, and don't forget to stop by & see the changes for yourself!
 We hear all too often, "I wish I would have known about the ADRC sooner."
 Help us get the word out about how your ADRC helps seniors, adults with disabilities, and their caregivers make connections to services so they can Live their best possible life.